tusharaherkar/SDN-Traffic-Management/README.md

 The project demonstraited detailed steps to follow for **_traffic management between three hosts_**

 ## Files
+###### MidsemDemoReport:
+This includes detailed report of progress of project upto mid semester which installation of required softwares, setting up topology using mininet and OpenDaylight Controller and testing the topology.

 ## Dependencies
 #### Install following packages on ubuntu